YasserFadhel/CIS2348_Python-InventorySearch/README.md

 ---

 ## **Acknowledgments**
 This project was developed with assistance from **OpenAI's ChatGPT**, which provided guidance on specific functionalities and code optimization.
+We were encouraged to use ChatGPT in some part of our code development.

+---